Filament formation due to diffusive instabilities in dusty protoplanetary disks: Hydrodynamic model

 We adopt a local, co-rotating Cartesian reference frame at distance $R$ from the star such that $(x,y) = (r-R,R(\phi - \Omega t))$ and $v_x = v_r, v_y = v_\phi - R\Omega$.
 We then perturb the system around a background state such that $\Sigma = \Sigma_0 + \Sigma^\prime, v_x = v_x^\prime, v_y = -q\Omega x + v_y^\prime$ with $ \Sigma_0 = \mathrm{const.}$, and linearize in perturbed quantities. \new{Following Appendix B in \citet{Klahr2021}, we neglect the perturbed gas velocity $\bm{u}^\prime$ such that} the linearized drag terms are $\propto -\bm{v}^\prime/t_\mathrm{s}$, \new{which is justified if the mean field quantities derived in Appendix~\ref{sect:reynoldsavering} are time-averaged over one turbulent correlation time}. \new{This assumption conveniently decouples dust and gas equations and allows us to isolate the effects of dust density-dependent turbulence alone.}

 For Keplerian shear where $q=3/2$, Eqs.~\eqref{eq:continuity_first}-\eqref{eq:momentum_first_phi} \new{thus} become

 This set of linearized equations is novel in that it includes a Navier-Stokes viscosity for the particle fluid, relates the particle pressure to diffusion and stopping time via Eq.\eqref{eq:particle_soundspeed}, which produces the second term on the r.h.s. of the radial momentum equation, and takes into account the dependence of diffusion and viscosity on the particle surface mass density, as motivated by simulations of \citet{Schreiber2018} and \citet{Gerbig2023}.
 As a consequence, the radial and azimuthal momentum equations respectively contain the slope of diffusion and viscosity with respect to particle surface mass density.
 Depending on the slope, these terms can act both stabilizing or destabilizing on perturbations to the equilibrium state defined above, as we discuss below.
 The mass diffusion term in the continuity equation, the terms $ \propto \partial/\partial x^2 $ (assuming $\nu>0$), and the term describing advection of background shear by the diffusion flux (second term on r.h.s of Eq.~\eqref{eq:momentum_first_phi}) are always stabilizing.
 Note, that this diffusion flux term is the only term from the four angular momentum conserving terms in Eqs.~\eqref{eq:momentum_first_r} and \eqref{eq:momentum_first_phi} added by \citet{Tominaga2019} that survives linearization.
-Notably, it behaves like the fourth term on the right hand side of Eq.~\eqref{eq:phi_momentum_linearized} containing the viscosity gradient.
-For the rest of the paper, `diffusion flux' references this term specifically unless stated otherwise.
 Lastly, the drag terms have a stabilizing effect.
 In our analysis, we include both radial and azimuthal drag terms, which is in contrast to \citet{Klahr2021} who drop the azimuthal drag term.

 We proceed by introducing axisymmetric modes of the form

 with complex frequency $n$ and (radial) wavenumber $k$.
 We take $k>0$ without loss of generality.
 Modes grow and decay for $\Re{(n)} > 0$ and $\Re{(n)} < 0$ respectively, and $\Im(n)$ corresponds to the oscillation frequency, the sign of which sets the wave travel direction.
 We get